 John Phillips: Pirate in a Pickle

-The pirate’s life wasn’t meant for John Phillips—but he ended up living it anyway.
+The pirate’s life wasn’t meant for John Phillips but he wound up living it anyway.
 And though his time as a pirate was brief, the way it ended made him one of the more unusual characters in Atlantic piracy.

-His name doesn’t carry the same weight as Blackbeard or Kidd, but from Newfoundland to the Caribbean, Phillips left his mark—and met a fate few could have predicted.
+His name isn’t a well known as Black Bart or Easton, but from Newfoundland to the Caribbean, Phillips left his mark—and met a fate few could have predicted.

 A Carpenter Turned Pirate